zackhanni/assortfit/Notes.md

 ## ISSUES

 - upstash workshow isnt going to the next step. sending into email works, but it wont wait for the next step (waiting 3 days for follow up email) (in video before 3hrs 57min ) - Error [QstashError]: {"error":"unable to authenticate: invalid token"}
+- duplicate names files can be uploaded to imagekit.io. may cause issues later on

+## Seed dummydata to database

+- npm run seed
+- set up seed.ts file in db as a standalone file to seed demo data.